Introduction

 Claim Health Insurance Premium Deductions on Your Tax Return

-- Review and Submit: Finally, take a moment to double-check your entries for accuracy before submitting your tax return by the deadline.
+- Review and Submit: Finally, take a moment to double-check your entries for accuracy before submitting your by the deadline.
 And keep copies of all your documentation for your records—you’ll thank yourself later!

 Troubleshoot Common Issues with Health Insurance Premium Deductions